 After being sold out of RNLI service she was renamed respectively; “Our Lady”, “Theocrat” and “Samuel J”, now pleasingly she has reverted to her original RNLI name.
 She was in effect the second prototype Arun Class Lifeboat following on from the 1971 built 52-01 “Arun”, also featuring a double diagonal mahogany hull and aluminium superstructure but of a design unique to 52-02.
 Later Arun Class Lifeboats followed the basic superstructure design of 52-03 up until the final 1990 built Arun Class Lifeboat 52-46, ON1160 “Duke of Atholl”, all GRP hulled after the initial three wooden and one Corten steel hulled boats.

-Once completed the new owners plan to use her as an innovative floating education and experience centre based in London’s St Katharine Docks.
+Once fully open the new owners plan to use her as an innovative floating education and experience centre based in London’s St Katharine Docks.
 She will host RYA shore based training courses and team building events, with additional opportunities for visits, tours and talks.